PDrifting/CBookDraft/book.markdown

   // Shows padding a value with leading zeroes with the use of width padding.
   // sFoo is going to cause value rolling.
 Since %x defaults to the width
-  // needed, notice an unexpected side-effect when the compiler casts the
+  // needed, you should notice an unexpected side-effect when the compiler
-  // s8 to s32 for the -120.
-Be cautious of displaying negative values
+  // casts the s8 to s32 for the -120.
+Be cautious of displaying negative
-  // using the %x specfier.
+  // values using the %x specfier.

   printf("thud  [%%05x] %05x\n\n", thud);